just1ngray/jfswatch/README.md

 file called 'Cargo.toml_was_modified.txt' and print the $SHELL environment variable used to execute that command.

+Note the difference between running "echo $SHELL" and 'echo $SHELL'.
+When double quoted, the variable will be evaluated when the command is created before being sent to jfswatch.
+When single quoted, it's passed as a raw string.

 $ jfswatch \
     --exact Cargo.toml \
     'echo running command in $SHELL && echo $(date) >> Cargo.toml_was_modified.txt'